St. Anne's College, Kurunegala: Location

-Situated in central area of Kurunegala, It occupies 49,000 m2 along St. Anne's street, boarded by Holy Family Convent to the east, St. Anne's Cathedral to the west and Maliyadeva College to the north.
+Situated in central area of Kurunegala, it occupies 49,000 m2 along St. Anne's Street, boarded by Holy Family Convent to the east, St. Anne's Cathedral to the west and Maliyadeva College to the north.

 Administration

 The college is funded by Ministry of Education.
 The principal is the head of the school and is appointed by De La Salle Brothers.
 The principal is assisted by two vice principals and an assistant principal.
-The school is divided into primary school and upper school and primary school is coming under a deputy principal.
+The school is divided into primary school and upper school.
+The primary school is overseen by a deputy principal.
 The college educates close to 3,000 students in both secondary and primary education.
-Administration of the college hostel is carried out by the Warden under the supervision of the Principal.
+The administration of the college hostel is carried out by a warden under the supervision of the principal.

 Since its establishment the main medium of education had been English; however, with Sinhala becoming the official language, the medium of education was changed to Sinhala.
 Since 2002 English has been reintroduced as a medium of education at the college.
 Students may select one of the two mediums after grade 5 in which to conduct their studies.